Master of Science in Cell and Gene Therapies

 Get involved in our research

-Our faculty are involved in seven research centers, labs, and institutes focused on biotechnology including Antimicrobial Discovery Center, Barnett Institute of Chemical and Biological Analysis, Center for Pharmaceutical Biotechnology and Nanomedicine.
-Learn more here.
+Our faculty are involved in research centers, labs, and institutes including the Institute for Chemical Imaging of Living Systems (CILS), Antimicrobial Discovery Center, Barnett Institute of Chemical and Biological Analysis, Center for Pharmaceutical Biotechnology and Nanomedicine.

 Delve into your future career path on co-op

-Students in the MS in Biotechnology program gain real-world knowledge, awareness, perspective, and confidence during a three- to six-month graduate co-op in industry, academia, or government.
+Students in the MS in Cell and Gene Therapies program gain real-world knowledge, awareness, perspective, and confidence during a four- to six-month graduate co-op in industry, academia, or government.
 As the recognized leader in experiential learning and a trusted source of high-caliber students, Northeastern boasts a network of more than 3,000 public and private sector co-op locations on seven continents.
-Recent biotechnology co-op placements have included Biogen Idec, EMD Serono/Millipore, Harvard Medical School, Medimmune, Momenta Pharmaceuticals, New England Biolabs, Regeneron, Novartis, and Genzyme, among others.
-Learn more here.
+Recent co-op placements have included Biogen Idec, EMD Serono/Millipore, Harvard Medical School, Medimmune, Momenta Pharmaceuticals, New England Biolabs, Regeneron, Novartis, and Genzyme, among others.

 Career Outlook

-Earning a degree at Northeastern opens the door to a network of more than 275,000 alumni and 3,350+ employer partners, including government agencies, Fortune 500 companies, and global nongovernmental organizations.
+Earning a degree at Northeastern opens the door to a network of more than 300-,000 alumni and 3,350+ employer partners, including government agencies, Fortune 500 companies, and global nongovernmental organizations.
 As a result, our community expands continents, furthering our commitment to global, lifelong connections.
-Learn more here.

 Want to learn more?
 Submit your information and we’ll reach out.